Gift Icon

 • FAA

 The Federal Aviation Administration is the employer of all air transit controllers.
-Since its inception, the FAA has undertaken 2 main responsibilities: promoting the development of the aviation industry and ensuring passenger safety.
-The Federal Aviation Administration has achieved different successes in its mission for safety, including a recent statement that allowed any airline to operate an aircraft without passing a full inspection of the federal officials.
-On the 11th of September 2011, when 4 civil airliners were hijacked, their reputation took a turn for the worse.
+Since its inception, the FAA has undertaken two main responsibilities: promoting the development of the aviation industry and ensuring passenger safety.
+The FAA has achieved different successes in its mission for security, including a recent statement that allowed any airline to operate an aircraft without passing a full inspection by federal officials.
+On September 11, 2011, when four civil airliners were hijacked, their reputation took a turn for the worse.

 a blue car rests on the flatbed of a truck